-'''

-switch> (enable) show mls nde

-switch> (enable) show mls debug
+switch> (enable) show mls nde switch> (enable) show mls debug switch(config) # mls nde sender version 5

-'''

 Configuring NDE on a Native IOS Device

 To configure NDE use the same commands as for the IOS device.
 In the enable mode on the Supervisor Engine, issue the following to set up the NetFlow export version 5.